alextanhongpin/ideas/README.md

 - how to add upload image storage design
 - how to design robust temporal tables
 - how to add business rules in database (storing rules and excuting them in application)

+#  Article ideas

+-How to split 100 dollars by 3
+- How to create a real-time config store
+- How to schedule entries in database?
+- dealing polymorphic association in database , and external id